z14212638-eng/WiFiViz/README.md

 - 🧠 **Lane-based Overlap Layout**
   Overlapping PPDUs are split into lanes to avoid occlusion, with overlap indicators.

+- **Time-based PHY-state Timeline**
+  PHY-states including Idle,CCA_BUSY,TX,RX are presented in a timeline view and seperated and emphasized by color.

 - 🖱 **Rich Interaction**
   - Hover to inspect PPDU details (frame type, duration, fail-reason, node MAC, etc.)